harsh52/GeoTAM-Challenge-Hackathon/README.md

 ---

+##### TODO: Add more diagram and graph based on analysis of graph and qgis(prediction turnover category)
+##### TODO: Also add the graph of predicted_turnover vs voacategor and voasubcate
 ### **Key Results: Data-Driven Insights**

 - **Predicted Turnover Patterns**: Turnover predictions aligned with real-world trends.
 Businesses with higher rateable values and category multipliers (e.g., retail and leisure) showed significantly higher turnover.
 - **Cluster-Based Insights**:
     - Cluster 2 (GMM): Represented businesses with the highest turnovers.
-    - Cluster 0 (DBSCAN): Highlighted outliers with unique characteristics, such as remote businesses or low POI density.
+    - Cluster 0 (DBSCAN): Highlighted outliers with unique characteristics, such as businesses with medium turnover
 - **Feature Importances**: Rateable value was the most significant predictor, followed by competitor count, foot traffic index, and rates paid.